MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Make a call to work collaboratively

-Dynamics 365 Guides users on HoloLens can collaborate in real time with a remote expert using Teams desktop.
+Dynamics 365 Guides users on HoloLens can collaborate in real time with a remote expert using Microsoft Teams desktop.
 By starting a call from a guide, an operator can share their HoloLens video feed, including holographic guide content, with the remote expert.
 For example, a first-line worker can call an expert if something goes wrong and get advice on how to move forward in a timely manner instead of waiting for support.
 Or an author might prompt a first-line worker to call a remote expert at a specific step in a guide, or ask a first-line worker to do a remote inspection as a product is being built, which will save time while ensuring high quality.

 ## Improve productivity – Learn by doing